 Day 13 RANTHAMBORE

 Today, explore the park on MORNING & AFTERNOON GAME DRIVES in an open-air safari vehicle.
 In addition to Bengal tigers, the park is home to leopard, sambar deer, sloth bears, marsh crocodiles, striped hyena, and more.
 Between game drives, enjoy free time to relax.

 Rise early this morning for one last GAME DRIVE in this magical land.
 Then, travel to Jaipur.
 In 1876, the city was painted pink to welcome the Prince of Wales, and it has been known as the “Pink City” ever since.
 Tonight, enjoy a HOME-HOSTED DINNER with an Indian noble family, followed by a SARI- and TURBAN-TYING demonstration.

 Today, visit the amazing AMBER FORT, built entirely of white marble and red sandstone.
 Tour the interior with its intricate mosaics, carvings, paintings, and mirror works.
-The afternoon is at your leisure to explore this bustling city.
-This evening, join your Tour Director for a festive farewell dinner to celebrate an unforgettable journey through India.
+This afternoon, visit the CITY PALACE and the adjoining MUSEUM, which houses a collection of rare manuscripts.
+Also, stop at JANTAR MANTAR and the famous HAWA MAHAL (Palace of the Winds).
+Tonight, your Tour Director hosts a festive farewell dinner to celebrate your journey through India.

-Fly to Varanasi, the holiest of Hindu pilgrim cities, situated on the banks of the sacred Ganges River.
-Early this evening, witness the GANGA AARTI (spiritual worship) on the ghats (steps) leading down to the Ganges.
+Today, fly to Varanasi, the holiest of Hindu pilgrim cities, situated on the banks of the sacred Ganges River.
+This evening, your PRIVATE GUIDED SIGHTSEEING witnesses the GANGA AARTI (spiritual worship) on the ghats (steps) leading down to the Ganges.